StarScape/DB-Project/README.md

 password foobarbizzbuzz111

 TODO:
-* Fix database room population
+* Add student search to homepage
 * Be done